-- Increased the number of accounting personnel; - Begun discussions with third party experts to assist management in completing a comprehensive risk assessment to identify, design and implement control activities; and - · Begun reviewing and enhancing business policies, procedures and related internal controls to standardize business processes.
+- Increased the number of accounting personnel; - Initiated a comprehensive risk assessment to identify, design and implement control activities; and - · Begun reviewing and enhancing business policies, procedures and related internal controls to standardize business processes.

 Management will continue to review and make necessary changes to the overall design of our internal control environment, as well as policies and procedures to improve the overall effectiveness of internal control over financial reporting.
 The material weakness will not be considered remediated, however, until the applicable controls operate for a sufficient period of time and management has concluded, through testing, that these controls are operating effectively.